-A dedicated clinical trial operations team, including the addition of a new program coordinator and administrative assistants, was created with the purpose of centralizing start-up activities.
-This team serves as a single point of contact for all parties involved in study start-up activities, including clinical research managers, regulatory, budget/contract, pharmacy, nursing, hospital compliance, and other department leaders as applicable.
-Having a dedicated team responsible for these activities allows for better tracking of timelines and completion of required submissions.
+A dedicated clinical trial operations team, including the addition of a new Program Manager, Program Coordinator, and Administrative Assistants, was created with the purpose of centralizing start-up activities.
+This team serves as a single point of contact for all parties involved in study start-up activities including clinical research managers, regulatory, budget/contract, pharmacy, nursing, hospital compliance, and other department leaders, as applicable.
+Having a dedicated team responsible for these activities allows for improved consistency, tracking of timelines, and completion of required submissions.

 The first step in developing this new process was the creation of an operational feasibility committee and implementation of a review meeting to occur twice monthly.
-Committee members include the operations team, research managers, investigational pharmacy, nursing, and other departments as required.
+Committee members include the operations team, research managers, investigational drug pharmacy, nursing, and other departments as required.
 Once all essential documents are received by the research manager, the operations team is engaged to facilitate review of the protocol.
-Documents are saved to Florence eBinders electronic regulatory system for central access for partners, which drastically reduces the amount of emails and attachments to keep track of.
-The study is added to the agenda for the next available review meeting, and committee members are notified two weeks in advance of the meeting so they may complete a thorough operational review.
-Review comments are added to an operational feasibility tool, which has been developed in partnership with key stakeholders to capture all the operational planning details needed to ensure successful implementation of the protocol.
-Following the review meeting, outstanding questions are compiled by the operations team and sent to the necessary stakeholders to ensure there are no outstanding operational concerns at the time of final hospital compliance review and activation.
+Documents are saved to Florence eBinders electronic regulatory system for central access for partners, which drastically reduces the amount of emails and attachments to track.
+The study is added to the agenda for the next available review meeting, and committee members are notified two weeks in advance of the meeting (Figure 2) so that a thorough operational review can be completed.
+Review comments are added to an operational feasibility tool (Figure 1), which has been developed in partnership with key stakeholders to capture all of the operational planning details needed to ensure successful implementation of the protocol (including details for treatment plan builds, imaging capabilities, central labs, etc.).
+Following the review meeting, outstanding questions are compiled by the operations team and sent to the necessary stakeholders to ensure there are no remaining operational concerns at the time of final hospital compliance review and activation.